Home > DTI Ratio Explained

 Be cautious with debt consolidation

-Consolidating high-rate cards into a personal loan can lower monthly minimums (reducing DTI), but opening a new account affects your credit score.
-Do this 6+ months before applying to let the credit impact recover.
+Consolidating high-rate cards into a personal loan can lower monthly minimums (reducing DTI), but opening a new account affects your credit score per FICO scoring methodology.
+Do this 6+ months before applying to let the credit-score impact recover.

 Frequently Asked Questions

-What is a good DTI ratio for a mortgage?+
+What is a good DTI ratio for a mortgage in 2026?+

 What monthly payments count toward DTI?+

-Payments that count: car loans/leases, student loans (even if deferred, at 0.5-1% of balance), credit card minimum payments, personal loans, child support, alimony, and other installment debts reported to credit bureaus.
-Payments that do NOT count: utilities, cell phone bills, car insurance, health insurance, groceries, streaming subscriptions, gym memberships, and daycare.
-Your proposed housing payment (PITI plus PMI) is also included in the calculation.
+Per Fannie Mae Selling Guide B3-6-05 (Monthly Debt Obligations): car loans / leases, student loans (0.5% of balance per Fannie or 1% per Freddie if no documented payment), credit card minimums, personal loans, child support, alimony, and other installment debts on credit.
+Payments that do NOT count: utilities, cell phone, car insurance, health insurance, groceries, streaming subscriptions, and gym memberships.
+Your proposed housing payment (PITI plus PMI) is also added per Fannie B3-6-03.

 How do student loans affect DTI if they are deferred?+

 Even deferred student loans count toward DTI.
-For conventional loans, if the payment is not reported, lenders use 0.5% of the outstanding balance (Fannie Mae) or 1% (Freddie Mac) as the monthly payment.
-For FHA loans, lenders use 0.5% of the balance or the income-driven repayment amount if documented.
+Fannie Mae Selling Guide B3-6-05 uses 0.5% of the outstanding balance as the monthly payment if no documented payment exists.
+Freddie Mac Single-Family Guide uses 1%.
+For FHA loans, FHA Handbook 4000.1 Section II.A.5.a.iv allows the greater of 0.5% of the balance or the documented income-driven repayment amount.
 A $40,000 student loan balance adds $200-$400/month to your DTI calculation even if you are making $0 payments.

 Yes, through compensating factors.
-For conventional loans, Fannie Mae Desktop Underwriter may approve DTIs up to 50% if you have a credit score above 720, significant cash reserves (6+ months of mortgage payments), minimal payment shock compared to current rent, or substantial additional income not reflected in DTI.
-For FHA, manual underwriting allows approval above 43% with documented compensating factors like residual income, long employment history, or conservative housing history.
+Fannie Mae Desktop Underwriter (Selling Guide B3-6-02) may approve DTIs up to 50% with a credit score above 720, significant cash reserves (6+ months of mortgage payments), minimal payment shock compared to current rent, or substantial residual income.
+FHA manual underwriting per HUD Handbook 4000.1 Section II.A.5.d allows approval above 43% with documented compensating factors.
+The CFPB QM rule no longer caps DTI at 43% (see the APR/APOR threshold question above).